microsoft/SmartDump/README.md

         - Capture 3 mini dumps for each of the exception types: NullReferenceException, SocketException and ArgumentException SmartDump.exe -p 4567 -n 10 -de 3 -mn -f "NullReferenceException|SocketException|ArgumentException"

         - Display verbose output to list frames of managed callstack.
-Use code entry address to set breakpoint with -a option to dump an interested call.
+            After that, we can use code entry address to set breakpoint with -a option to dump an interested call.
                 SmartDump.exe -p 4567 -n 20 -v

         - Capture a dump based on specified address of breakpoint: